 This post may contain affiliate links.
 Please read our privacy policy for additional information.

-Quick Recipe Summary: How to Make This Blueberry Syrup
+How To Make Homemade Blueberry Syrup

 - Reduce the heat and simmer for 10 minutes.